Gestational Trophoblastic Disease (GTD)

 Hydatidiform moles (molar pregnancies)

-You may have a positive pregnancy test and experience pregnancy symptoms, but in most cases no baby is growing.
+You may have a positive pregnancy test and experience pregnancy symptoms, but in most cases no fetus is growing.

 Complete hydatidiform moles

-These occur when the fertilized egg loses all the genetic material from the ovary and the genetic material from the sperm doubles instead.
-Instead of a fetus, abnormal tissue grows.
+These occur when the fertilized egg loses all genetic material from the ovary and the genetic material from the sperm doubles instead.
+Abnormal tissue grows instead of a fetus.

 Partial hydatidiform moles